-Item 3 - CCC only: Potential adverse events associated with CCC:
+Item 3 - Potential adverse events

 A potential adverse event is any untoward medical occurrence temporally associated with study therapy whether or not considered related to that therapy.
 Adverse events may be either expected or unexpected, vary in degree of seriousness or severity, and may or may not be related to the study intervention.
+It is the responsibility of the site PI to categorize/approve the seriousness, severity, and relation to study intervention.
 Reporting of adverse events is required for monitoring the safety of the trial.
-Untoward signs or symptoms existing prior to study therapy are not considered adverse experiences unless they recur or are exacerbated after study therapy.
+Untoward signs or https://roc.uwctc.org/ur/cms/node/Ca2-MOO/viewall/short_code 1/2/2019 symptoms existing prior to study therapy are not contaid Mathemative Prevention and the study therapy are not contained and the study of th exacerbated after study therapy.